Enrolling Statistical Cohorts in WRM

 data.
 Some of the data can apply to several cohorts.
 To

-create a new cohort copy this whole table and paste it into the body of an email then fill it out and send it to
+create a new cohort copy this whole table and paste it into the body of an email then fill it out and

 Please don't change